Family adopts fifth child with Down syndrome

 3-year-old CJ has Down Syndrome, a genetic condition that produces an extra chromosome.

-He weighed just sixteen pounds when Stephanie and her husband met him for the first time at a Ukranian orphanage.
+He weighed just sixteen pounds when Stephanie and her husband met him for the first time at a Ukrainian orphanage.

 "He couldn't sit up, he couldn't hold a toy, he didn't make any noises, he didn't respond," she said.